-Outside of your ordinary pastelaria chocolate fusion, there are still the elegant chocolate confectionaries such as liquor or fruit filled delights, linguas de gato, and bombokas.
+Outside of your ordinary pastelaria chocolate fusion, there are still elegant chocolate confectionaries such as liquor or fruit-filled delights, linguas de gato, and bombokas.

-If you’re looking for something that seems more familiar, try Imperial.
-In 2002 this brand merged with Regina, another famous chocolate producer in Portugal.
-They are known for their bombokas, a chocolate covered meringue bonbon, but that’s not all they make!
-Chocolate bars studded with nuts, fruit flavored bars, truffles and pralines can all be found among the ranks.
+If you’re looking for something more familiar, try Imperial.
+In 2002, Imperial merged with an equally notable Portuguese confectionary, Regina, to expand their market reach.
+Primarily known for their bombokas, a chocolate covered meringue bonbon; Imperial also feature delicious chocolate bars studded with nuts, fruit-flavored bars, truffles and pralines.

-Don’t let the big guys fool you into thinking that there are no artisanal or specialty brands in Portugal.
-Cacao di Vine is all about wine and port infused chocolate.
-They produce what they call “wine bites” and come in sixteen different sweets that celebrate all natural ingredients in their recipes.
+Though Portugal has some larger chocolatiers, there are several artisanal or specialty brands in Portugal worthy of your attention.
+Cacao di Vine is all about wine and port-infused chocolate.
+They produce what they call “wine bites” and come in sixteen different sweets that celebrate all-natural ingredients in their recipes.
 Each “bite” package uses wine from different regions of Portugal in order to showcase the delicious differences between the vinho varieties across the country with chocolate.

 And let’s not forget about one of the oldest chocolatiers in Portugal, Avianense.
 Founded in 1914, it’s one of the few remaining chocolate factories still in existence making exceptional chocolate in Barcelos.

-Chocolate is found everywhere.
-It’s in every restaurant in the form of a rich egg heavy chocolate mousse for dessert, in the form of cookie peppered fudgy salame de chocolate in stores and kitchens around the holidays, and when it’s cold outside as a thick hot beverage made with real melted chocolate and milk, none of that powdered stuff!
-Chocolate is even found at nearly every festival throughout the country at any given time of year, in the form of little cups used for sweet Ginja.
+Chocolate is found just about everywhere in Portugal.
+It’s in every restaurant in the form of a rich egg-heavy chocolate mousse for dessert, in the form of cookie peppered fudgy salame de chocolate in stores and kitchens around the holidays, and when it’s cold outside as a hot viscous beverage made with melted chocolate and milk, none of that powdered stuff!
+Chocolate can also be found at nearly every festival throughout the country at any given time of year, in the form of little cups used for sweet Ginja.

-A good spot to start out for any chocolate lover would be to hit up the yearly Óbidos International Chocolate Festival.
-They cater to both adults and children with cooking classes for young and old, fun candy inspired characters, shows and plenty of chocolaty things to taste.
-There is even the art element included with an all chocolate sculpture gallery to see.
+For diehard chocolate lovers, it would behoove them to check out the Óbidos International Chocolate Festival.
+They cater to both adults and children with cooking classes for young and old, fun candy-inspired characters, shows and plenty of chocolaty things to taste.
+There is even an artistic element featuring a phenomenal chocolate sculpture gallery.

-If you’re diehard chocolate lover, you could book a stay in Portugal’s first chocolate-themed hotel in the northern town of Viana do Castelo.
-Hotel Fábrica do Chocolate is a four star hotel complete with a restaurant.
-Housed in an old Avianense chocolate factory, the restaurant features dishes with chocolate ingredients produced on premise.
-And like all good “themed” hotels, such as wine, you can experience chocolate-based treatments and therapies in the form of facials and body wraps, or peruse their on site museum.
+If you’re chocolate obsessed, stay in Portugal’s first chocolate-themed hotel in the northern town of Viana do Castelo.
+Hotel Fábrica do Chocolate is a four-star hotel complete with a restaurant.
+Housed in an old Avianense chocolate factory, the restaurant features dishes with chocolate ingredients produced on-premise.
+And like all good “themed” hotels, such as wine, you can experience chocolate-based treatments and therapies in the form of facials and body wraps, or peruse their on-site museum.

-If you’re interested in a customized chocolate tour in Portugal, let us know!
+If you’re interested in a customized chocolate tour, culinary experience or tasting in Portugal, contact us!
 We’re more than happy to find an excuse to enjoy chocolate alongside you!